unix1/splunkclient/README.md

 * change default parameters such as host name, port, protocol, username, password

-* add any number of other hosts to connect to in the "connections" tuple; just make sure each individual connection has a unique tuple name
+* add any number of other hosts to connect to in the `connections` tuple; just make sure each individual connection has a unique tuple name

 * note that when calling functions without specifying a connection name, the `splunkclient_conn_default` will be used, so please don't change the name of this default entry